-I’ve gotten quite a few questions about balancing working on this site and having little kids and I wanted to take some time to talk about working from home!
+I’ve gotten quite a few questions about balancing working on this site and having little kids and I wanted to take some time to talk about tips for working from home!
 I have been working part time from home for almost four years now and thought sharing what I’ve learned along the way might be helpful.
-Whether you have a side hustle or are trying to be more productive during nap time, I hope some of these tips work as well for you as they do for me.
+Whether you have a side hustle or are trying to be more productive during nap time, I hope some of these tips for working from home work as well for you as they do for me.

 Where You Work Matters:

 In the first year or so of working from home (while I was finishing up the last two classes of my degree online after we’d left BYU and moved to Cincinnati for Ben’s job), I did most of my working from the couch or from our bed.
 I hardly ever sat at the kitchen table and even less frequently did I use the desk in the second bedroom I had set up as an office.

 When we moved into our new home, right before Lincoln was born 2.5 years ago, I again set up a spare bedroom as an office.
 And this time I got a desktop that was much better than my laptop and so I always used my desk.
 And THIS WAS HUGE for my productivity.